-Back in the early days I traveled with a full set of art supplies and made money along the way.
-So how did I do it, and how can you sell your art and travel the world?
+Is there any image more romantic than being a traveling artist?
+When I first set off I traveled with a full set of art supplies and made money along the way.
+I had to, I was broke So how did I do it, and how can you sell your art and travel the world too?

 Sit down in busy places like hostels, cafes, or shopping streets and draw or paint in full view of passers-by.
 Ideally ‘finish’ an existing project.
 Have plenty of work with you available for sale and engage in conversation.
 In the developing world concentrate your efforts on selling to fellow tourists.
 Make small, light work that can be transported home easily.